Akuboja/alx-system_engineering-devops/0x01-shell_permissions/README.md

 *Shell permission project*
-1. Change user to betty
+0. Change user to betty
-2. Print the effect username of current user
+1. Print the effect username of current user
+2. Print all the group of current user